Executive Summary

 4.4 The YRDSB Leadership Framework

 The YRDSB Leadership Framework is designed to facilitate a shared vision for leadership and what it means to be a leader in the YRDSB.
-It plays a key role in anchoring other processes (recruitment, promotion, succession planning, retention, performance).
-The YRDSB Leadership Framework is intended to support leaders to become proficient in each of the competency areas, therefore positively impacting student and staff success.
+It plays a key role in anchoring other processes, such as recruitment, promotion, succession planning, retention, and performance.
+The YRDSB Leadership Framework is intended to support leaders becoming proficient in each competency area, positively impacting student and staff success.

 4. Contact